 - The Cell Identity used for Area of Interest;

 - The Cell Identity used for PWS.

+- The Cell Identity used for MBS Service Area.

 There is Rel-17 contribution ([4]) proposed to reorganize the bullets for Mapped Cell ID, i.e. only list the cases using Uu cell ID.
 In case the Rel-17 CR ([4]) is agreed, then it can already cover the MBS in Rel-19, and the Stage-2 TP agreed in last meeting will be not needed.